Targeted therapy at a glance

 Targeted therapy is not a viable option for all cancers.
 Cancer cells are sometimes tested to see if they contain the target — usually a protein, gene or enzyme — that the drug can address.

 - Signal transduction inhibitors.
 This form of therapy changes the way a cell responds to its environment.
 The therapy blocks the cue to molecules to regenerate and duplicate during a cancer mutation (also known as signal transduction).

 - Hormone therapies.
 Some tumors can grow faster when exposed to certain hormones.
 Targeted hormone therapies prevent the body from producing the hormones that encourage cancer cell growth.

 - Immunotherapies.
-This form of therapy targets the immune system and encourages it to kill or stop the growth of cancer cells.
+This form of therapy targets the immune system and encourages it to kill cancer cells or stop their growth.

 - Apoptosis inducers.
-Apoptosis is the normal death of cells that routinely occurs in the body, and the hallmark of cancer cells is their ability to work around apoptosis.
-Apoptosis inducers attempt to block that workaround and kill the cancer cells
+Apoptosis is the normal death of cells that routinely occurs in the body.
+The hallmark of cancer cells is their ability to work around apoptosis.
+Apoptosis inducers attempt to block that workaround and kill the cancer cells.

 Targeted therapy limitations & side effects